-Groups of employees (e.g. bus drivers) with the approval of their Supervisor(s) may arrange for alternative methods of utilizing non-instructional days within the limits of this Collective agreement, subject to mutual agreement between the Board and the Union.
+Groups of employees (e.g. bus drivers) with the approval of their Supervisor(s) may arrange for alternative methods of utilizing non-instructional days within the limits of this Collective Agreement, subject to mutual agreement between the Board and the Union.

-Temporary employees will have the opportunity to attend training sessions, scheduled activities with pay, or if they are in a temporary posting, may, with the approval of their immediate Supervisor be assigned work related duties for the duration of their regular shift.
+Temporary and Casual employees will have the opportunity to attend training sessions/scheduled activities.
+If they are in a temporary posting they will attend with pay, or, may, with the approval of their immediate Supervisor be assigned work-related duties for the duration of their regular shift.